 It’s also a reasonable amount of time.
-To run 15 to 25 miles per week, you’d only have to commit 30 to 45 minutes per day to running.
-Yes, it’s a commitment.
+To run 15 to 25 miles per week, you’d have to run 3 to 5 miles a day.
+At an easy pace, that’ll mean committing 30 to 45 minutes per day to running.
+Yes, it’s a time commitment.
 But it’s not crazy, and I’m sure many people spend way more time in the gym and end up seeing less results.

 For more on the topic of running and weight loss, see this article: Running for Weight Loss: Everything You Need to Know.

 You may also want to check out this list of frequently asked questions about running and weight loss.

 Has running for weight loss worked for you?
 How did you do it?

 I’d love to hear your experience in the comments below.